dridi/cashpack/tst/README.rst

 the system under test can be a lot easier with unit testing.
-It also means introducing heavy coupling, whereas raising the level of abstraction may allow testing even if the internals radically change, as it is done with ``nghttp2`` today and may be done for a hypothetical redesign of cashpack or the addition of more interoperability checks.
+It also means introducing heavy coupling, whereas raising the level of abstraction may allow testing even if the internals radically change, as it is done with ``nghttp2`` today and may be done for a (not so [2]_) hypothetical redesign of cashpack or the addition of more interoperability checks.

 Finally, some things can't be tested easily without making shell parts more complex or less portable by sticking to something like ``bash``.
 In all cases,